stefnotch/TimeNexus/Migration Plan.md

 - An altar where the player can pick up the time gun will be added to level 1: Done

-- **A better checkpoints menu (with buttons for each checkpoint): Maybe at the end, a settings menu is a higher priority**
+- **A better checkpoints menu (with buttons for each checkpoint): Might be done at the end, a settings menu is a higher priority**

 - Far better time scrolling transitions: Done